Toronto-based event planner Samantha Mele asked her local colleagues for their top picks across the city—from restaurants to venues to experiences.

 Best venue for an opening reception in Toronto

 Let’s be real: the first impression of your event is everything.
-Planners like me love Rebel and Cabana Pool Bar for their jaw-dropping views of the CN Tower and Toronto’s glittering skyline along the lake.
+Planners like me love Rebel and Cabana Pool Bar for their jaw-dropping views of the CN Tower and Toronto’s skyline.
 Better yet, don’t admire the CN Tower from afar, host your event inside it.
 Stackt Market, North America’s largest shipping container market, and Casa Loma, a Gothic Revival castle-style mansion are also popular choices.
+And the opening reception recommendations keep on coming, including Design Exchange, housed inside the historic 1937 stock exchange building, History, a music venue opened by Drake in the city’s east end, and Art Gallery of Ontario, one of the largest art museums in North America.

 Best restaurant for private dining in Toronto

 When you need big flavours in small spaces, George, a Michelin-recommended gem serving globally-inspired dishes in the downtown core, nails it with its historic-meets-haute vibe.
 For something a bit more unexpected, head to And/Ore in the city’s west end for their below-ground dining space and modern Canadian cuisine.
-A client of mine once said And/Ore was the best meal they’ve had in their life!
+Other top choices from Toronto-based planners include Harbour Sixty, an upscale steakhouse, and Paris Paris, a wine bar in the west end.

 Best restaurant for an event buyout in Toronto

 There’s something undeniably powerful about buying out a restaurant—it’s giving “main character energy.”
 Event pros can’t get enough of À Toi in the city’s Entertainment District, where your guests step through a champagne closet and emerge into a Gatsby-inspired 1920s speakeasy.
-For a sleek vibe, check out Kasa Moto in Yorkville.
-Picture this: a two-storey Japanese-inspired restaurant with a newly revamped patio that’s simply chef’s kiss.
-Fancy vibes?
-Incredible food?
-Outdoor oasis?
-Check, check, check.
+For a sleek vibe, check out Kasa Moto in Yorkville, a two-storey Japanese-inspired restaurant with a newly revamped patio that’s simply chef’s kiss.
+Chotto Matte, a Japanese Peruvian restaurant next to Union Station will also impress guests every time.

 Hottest new venue in Toronto

 The city’s newest jewel?
-Aera, a sky-high steakhouse and sushi spot on the 38th floor of The Well building that says “elevated everything.”
-For something a little more chill but just as epic, check out Waterworks Food Hall, a space that has transformed heritage architecture into the coolest spot for mingling.
-Think: exposed brick, soaring 44-foot ceiling and a lineup of food vendors that are oh-so good.
+Queens Harbour restaurant opened in the summer of 2025 and has a whopping 23,000-square-feet of space, as well as Canada’s largest retractable roof.
+Other popular spots that have opened in 2023 and 2024 include Aera, a sky-high steakhouse and sushi spot on the 38th floor of The Well building that says “elevated everything,” and Waterworks Food Hall, a space that has transformed heritage architecture into the coolest spot for mingling.
+Arcadia Earth and Illuminarium are also quickly becoming go-to venues for planners.

 Most unique venue in Toronto

 Need a venue that screams Toronto—or better yet—Canada?
-The Hockey Hall of Fame.
+Enter: the Hockey Hall of Fame.
 This isn’t just for hockey fans; it’s for anyone who wants an epic space filled with history, Canadian flair and interactive exhibits.
 For something more edgy, there’s Stackt Market, an urban shipping-container aesthetic with unexpected design elements—they once had a yurt cocktail bar!—that’s perfect for casual yet creative events.
+We also love Evergreen Brick Works, a former brick factory in the heart of Toronto’s ravines, and Little Canada, a miniature museum showcasing the country from coast to coast

 Best spot for zero-proof cocktails in Toronto